Truth About Money – 7 Truths They Don’t Want You To Know

 People who save and invest wisely are economically successful in the long run.
 Governments are no different.

 ¥ & €

 The Yen and the Euro are the two currencies that are the most vulnerable at the current time.
-As the economies behind these currencies become more distressed, burdened by the debt of bad governments, the currency, in turn, becomes devalued – as the countries currency is the underbelly, exposed and open to being cut on the open market by shrewd investors, hedge funds and banking institutions.
+As the economies behind these currencies becomes more distressed, burdened by the debt of bad governments, the currency, in turn, becomes devalued – as a country’s currency is the underbelly, exposed and open to being cut on the open market by shrewd investors, hedge funds and banking institutions.

 A major global event that could transcend the world economy would be the death or downfall of a major currency.
 This would obviously have dramatic effects on the global economy, and when you look at just how fragile currencies like the yen and Euro are, there is clearly a deeply seeded instability which could cause the entire pyramid on which the current financial system is built (fiat currency) to collapse.